ABOUT: Mission and Vision

 To achieve all of this also requires an effective, focused and clear voice on ending homelessness – like the Alliance’s.

-The annual Progress Report on Ending Homelessness in Ottawa (formerly the Report Card) was created to provide the Ottawa community with accurate information and statistics that measure to what extent there is progress towards ending homelessness each year.
+The Alliance’s Progress Report on Ending Homelessness in Ottawa (formerly the Report Card) was created to provide the Ottawa community with accurate information and statistics that measure to what extent there is progress towards ending homelessness each year.
 In 2009 a targeted approach was developed to ensure progress was monitored in at least four areas: Homelessness (emergency shelter use), Length of Stay (in an emergency shelter), Affordable Housing and Housing Affordability.